browserengineering/book/book/styles.md

 However, on the web there is an unusual benefit: it supports an ecosystem of multiple implementations.
-For example, different browsers may support different syntaxes for property values.[^like-parens] Thanks to silent parse errors, web pages can't use features that only some browsers support, with other browsers just ignoring it.
+For example, different browsers may support different syntaxes for property values.[^like-parens] Thanks to silent parse errors, web pages can use features that only some browsers support, with other browsers just ignoring it.
 This principle variously called "Postel's Law",[^for-jon] the "Digital Principle",[^from-circuits] or the "Robustness Principle": produce